 - Solid cash generation and future deleveraging potential

 - Financing needs of at least €150 million to €200 million and with limited bank financing available

 - The proceeds prospects of the offering are to be used for refinancing of existing indebtedness, acquisition financing or (defined) general corporate purposes

-If you would like to learn more about high yield bonds, please click on the link below to view a PDF of the 4th European Edition of our High Yield Bonds – An Issuer’s Guide or request a hard copy here.
-As with earlier editions, the Guide is primarily intended for (first-time) issuers of high yield bonds.
-We, therefore, did not assume that users of the Guide would already have prior experience with or even a basic understanding of high yield bonds, and we have explained the relevant high yield bond concepts in simple non-technical terms, wherever possible.
-However, we still hope that other market participants (such as underwriting banks, law firms or other financial and legal advisers) will also find the Guide interesting and helpful.
+To learn more about high-yield bonds, please access our Asia and Europe High Yield Issuer’s guides available in our highlights section.
+As with earlier editions, the guides are primarily intended for (first-time) issuers of high-yield bonds.
+We, therefore, did not assume that users of the guides would already have prior experience with or even a basic understanding of high-yield bonds, and we have explained the relevant high-yield bond concepts in simple non-technical terms, wherever possible.
+However, we still hope that other market participants (such as underwriters, law firms or other financial and legal advisers) will also find the guides interesting and helpful.